axibase/atsd/installation/docker-redhat.md

 14d1f27bf0c139027b5f69009c0c5007d35be92d61b16071dc142fbc75acb36a
 ```

-It may take up to 5 minutes to initialize the database.
+It can take up to 5 minutes to initialize the database.

 ## Check Installation